What is Dry Lining and Why Use It?

-Want internal walls or ceilings plastered and paint-ready fast?
-Then dry lining is the solution the Logic Plastering team will reach for.
-So what is it?
-Dry lining, also known as ‘drywalling’, is a way of cladding internal surfaces without using plaster.
-It’s acquired its name basically because minimal water is used in its installation – so there’s little or no drying time to factor in.
+If a customer wants internal walls or ceilings plastered and made paint ready fast, dry lining is the solution the Logic Plastering team will reach for.
+What is it?
+Dry lining, also known as ‘drywalling’, is a way of cladding internal surfaces as an alternative to plaster.
+It’s acquired its name basically because there minimal water used in its installation – so there’s little or no drying time to factor in.

 What is Dry Lining Made Of?